Each and every human being is made in the image of God.

 another person exactly like you;

-with exactly your genes, your experiences, your personality, your soul.
+with exactly your DNA, your experiences, your personality, your soul.

 You are beyond precious.
 You are beyond rare.